TrekMail Sending Limits by Plan

 What happens if I hit the limit?

-- Sending Paused: You will receive a "Daily limit exceeded" error.
+- Daily Limit: You will receive a "Daily limit exceeded" error.
 You must wait for the 24-hour rolling window to reset.

 Best practices